DataDAO-AI/browsertrix_dataset_scraper/README.md

 ## todo
 * more detailed failure logs
+* test an alternative concurrency approach:
+  * have each thread spawn it's own docker instance and run multiple instances of browsertrix with just one worker each, rather than a single browsertrix instance with multiple internal workers
 * for each domain, try headless vs headful, and also with/without extensions, and find the cheapest setup that works
   * can any extensions be used in headless mode?
 Would be nice to ublock